Missouri Dog Bite Laws

 • that there was no provocation

-• that you, the victim, was not unlawfully trespassing
+• that you, the victim, were not unlawfully trespassing

 Provoking a dog includes things such as teasing or abusing the dog, for instance, poking it with a stick or pulling its tail.